+a) Service connection requirements:

-- a) Where a service connection is required: - i.
-The minimum diameter of a residential storm service is 150 mm. - Inspection chambers (IC's) are required and to be installed on the property line complete with service box.
-Where this is not possible, identify offset on the record drawings - An IC is not required on residential connections where the service is less than 2.5 m long from a manhole. - Colour of IC covers - Red Sanitary - Green Storm - iii.
-For all commercial, industrial and multi-family (5 units or more) storm service connections where the size of the service is 250 mm in diameter or greater (refer to standard drawing SS-S50), a manhole is to be installed at the private side of the property line and main connection as required. - iv.
-Service connections are permitted into manholes. - v.
-Depth to be minimum 1.2 m. - vi.
-Minimum grade from property line to storm sewer main is 2%. - vii.
-Wye fittings are permitted for service connections to City storm sewers.
+- i.
+The minimum storm service diameter for any property is 150mm. - ii.
+Inspection chambers (ICs) are required to be installed as per SS-S7 and SS-S9.
+Where this is not possible, identify offset on the record drawings and service card.
+An IC is not required on residential connections where the service is less than 2.5 m long and connected directly into a manhole. - iii.
+Refer to Drawing SS-S50 for all service connection requirements to a storm mainline. - iv.
+All storm services 200 mm and larger require a manhole either on the storm mainline or on the storm service at the property line.
+The service manhole must be offset from the property line a sufficient distance to ensure replacement will not impact private property. - v.
+Flow control manholes are to be installed on the private side of the property line as per Drawing SS-S55. - vi.
+Service connections are permitted into manholes as per Drawing SS-S1a. - vii.
+Depth to be minimum 1.2 m. - viii.
+Minimum grade from property line to storm sewer main is 2%. - ix.
+Wye fittings are preferred for service connections into proposed City storm sewers.
 Insertable tees are permitted into 250mm or larger existing mains.